surajincloud/terraform-civo-kubernetes/README.md

 ## Contributing

-* Feel free to contribute via issues, PR :)
+Feel free to contribute via issues, PR 😊

 ## Requirements

+Following information is generated with the help of [terraform-docs](https://github.com/terraform-docs/terraform-docs).

 | Name | Version |
 |------|---------|